 Cold Hollow Cider Mill

-Find other apple baked goods in the on-site bakery.
-And there’s even a honey bee observation hive.
+Find other apple baked goods in the on-site bakery along with a luncheonette, serving breakfast and lunch.
+Check out a honey bee observation hive too.

 Located at 3600 Waterbury Stove Road.
 Open 8 a.m. to 6 p.m.
 Free